jpalgon/KingCountyHousing/README.md

 In my next modeling step I took the log of price and again started with just price (this time logged) using sqft_living (R2 = 0.45).
 While it started off lower than my first block of models after adding more important features I got an R2 = 0.77.

-Next, I One Hot Encoded zipcode.
-With just sqft_living and zipcode One Hot Encoded my R2 = 0.72.
+Next, I One Hot Encoded zip code.
+With just sqft_living and zip code One Hot Encoded my R2 = 0.72.
 Without any log transformations I added some of the most important features to this block and got my baseline R2 = 0.80.

-I kept doing this same method on different combinations of standard price, transformed price, standard sqfts', transformed sqfts', One Hot Encoded zipcode and no One Hot Encoded zipcodes.
+I kept doing this same method on different combinations of standard price, transformed price, standard sqfts', transformed sqfts', One Hot Encoded zip code and no One Hot Encoded zip codes.

-My best and final model using logged price, transformed sqfts' and One Hot Encoded zipcode got an R2 = 0.88.
+My best and final model using logged price, transformed sqfts' and One Hot Encoded zip code got an R2 = 0.88.

 My final step was to take the predictions of my final model and compare it to the actual prices.
 I wanted to look at the area where my model projected a higher price than the actual price to see what in the market might be undervalued.
-I found waterfront, view, and the zipcodes: 98010, 98118, 98146, 98122, 98033 to be my most undervalued features.
+I found waterfront, view, and the zip codes: 98010, 98118, 98146, 98122, 98033 to be my most undervalued features.

 ## Results